 Serving Suggestions for Sage and Onion Stuffing Balls

-- Enjoy this epic sage and onion stuffing best served as Christmas dinner or with that family Sunday roast meal.
+- Enjoy this epic sage and onion stuffing and vegetable tray bake best served as Christmas dinner or with that family Sunday roast meal.

 - Serve the stuffing balls as an appetiser with your favourite dip like a garlic aioli.

 - Tuck the onion stuffing balls into your wraps with lettuce, cucumber, pickled onion, green chutney, and a cooling dip.

 Can I make Sage and Onion Stuffing ahead of time?

 Yes, it is definitely possible that you make the sage and onion stuffing ahead of time as long as you store them in a refrigerator.